apache/beam/website/src/community/contact-us.md

 | [StackOverflow](http://stackoverflow.com/questions/tagged/apache-beam) | Ask and answer user support questions |
 | [Slack](https://s.apache.org/beam-slack-channel) | Chat with users and developers in the ASF Slack.
 Note: Please [join the #beam channel](https://s.apache.org/beam-slack-channel) after you [created an account](https://s.apache.org/slack-invite).
 Please do not ask Beam questions in #general. |
 {:.table}

+If you have questions about how to use Apache Beam, we recommend you try out the [user@](https://lists.apache.org/list.html?user@beam.apache.org) mailing list, and [StackOverflow](http://stackoverflow.com/questions/tagged/apache-beam).

 [^1]: To subscribe or unsubscribe, a blank email is fine.